ZhixiangSu/KRST/README.md

 ### KRST testing

-By default, KRST load the saved best validation model for testing.
+By default, KRST loads the saved best validation model for testing.
 Run 'test.sh' to get the test results.
-You can just download the model trained by our team here (currently not available because of anonymous requirement) and test them.
+You can just download the model trained by our team here (currently not available because of the anonymous requirement) and test them.

 ### Interpretation